Napa, California

-Napa is the largest city and county seat of Napa County and a principal city of Wine Country in Northern California.
+Napa is the largest city in and the county seat of Napa County and a principal city of Wine Country in Northern California, United States.
 Located in the North Bay region of the Bay Area, the city had a population of 77,480 as of the end of 2021.
 Napa is a major tourist destination in California, known for its wineries, restaurants, and arts culture.

 History

 The origin of the word "Napa" is disputed.

-The word napa is of Native American derivation and has been variously translated as “grizzly bear,” “house,” “motherland” or “fish.”
-Of the many explanations of the names’s origin, the most plausible seems to be that it is derived from the Patwin word napo meaning house.
+The word "napa" is of Native American derivation and has been variously translated as "grizzly bear", "house", "motherland" or "fish".
+Of the many explanations of the name's origin, the most plausible seems to be that it is derived from the Patwin word napo, meaning "house".

-Further adding confusion, Napa was originally spelled with two P’s: Nappa.
-There are maps and deeds dating back to the mid-1850's bearing this spelling.
-Shortly thereafter the spelling changed to "Napa" as it's known today; there reasons for this are unclear.
+Further adding confusion, Napa was originally spelled with two Ps: Nappa.
+There are maps and deeds dating back to the mid-1850s bearing this spelling.
+Shortly thereafter, the present spelling was adopted; the reasons for this are unclear.

 Mexican era

-At the time of the first recorded exploration into Napa Valley in 1823, the majority of the inhabitants consisted of Native American Indians.
+At the time of the first recorded exploration into Napa Valley in 1823, the majority of the inhabitants consisted of Native Americans.
 Padre José Altimira, founder of Mission San Francisco Solano in Sonoma, led the expedition.
 Spanish priests converted some natives; the rest were attacked and dispersed by Mexican soldiers.

-The first now American immigrants began arriving in area in the 1830s.
+The first American settlers began arriving in the area in the 1830s.